James J. Li

 James Li

 I received my B.A. in Psychological and Brain Sciences from Johns Hopkins University and my Ph.D. in Clinical Psychology from UCLA (minor in Quantitative Psychology).
-I completed an APA-accredited clinical internship at the Western Psychiatric Institute and Clinics at the University of Pittsburgh Medical Center and a two-year NIH T32 postdoctoral fellowship in Psychiatric and Statistical Genetics at the Virginia Institute for Psychiatric and Behavioral Genetics (VIPBG).
-I enjoy playing and watching basketball, cooking, and generally being outdoors (just not in the winter…).
-My wife and I are parents to two cats: Bean and Ladybird.
+I completed an APA-accredited clinical internship at the Western Psychiatric Institute and Clinics at the University of Pittsburgh Medical Center and an NIH T32 postdoctoral fellowship in Psychiatric and Statistical Genetics at the Virginia Institute for Psychiatric and Behavioral Genetics (VIPBG).
+I enjoy playing and watching basketball, cooking, and generally being outdoors (just not in the winter).
+My wife and I are parents to two cats, Bean and Gwey.